List of Shameless (British TV series) characters: Monica Gallagher

 In series 6, feeling unloved by her children and Frank, Monica left once again.
 However, Monica returned in series 8, after the family receives news that her daughter, Debbie, has been killed.
 She acted the same way with Frank's new partner, Libby Croker (Pauline McLynn), as she earlier did with Sheila.
 It soon became apparent that the death was a hoax set up by Monica and her civil partner, a psychiatric nurse called Mildred, who dresses up as an army officer and tells Libby that Debbie was killed in Afghanistan.
-Monica looked set to claim back her family, even going as far as to demand custody of her youngest children and, when Frank and Libby were reunited, Monica admitted that the reason she returned was truly for Frank as he was the one and she would "always come back".
-However, Frank knew that she would leave again, the same as she did before to him and to Norma and wouldn't let her ruin another of his relationships, so chose to stay with Libby.
+Monica was determined to claim back her family, even going as far as to demand custody of her youngest children and, when Frank and Libby were reunited, Monica admitted that the reason she returned was truly for Frank as he was the one and she would "always come back".
+However, Frank knew that she would leave again, the same as she did before to him and to Norma and wouldn't let her ruin another of his relationships, so he chooses to stay with Libby.
 It was then revealed that Liam (who started warming up to her before leaving in series 6) had decided to live with Monica permanently so he could help her to see love inside herself.
 She returns in the show's penultimate episode when she sees on the news Frank and Stella are held hostage and tries to negotiate a deal where she would take Stella's place, but ends up locked with her daughter and ex-husband.
-Soon, Monica and Frank admit to still having feelings and they have sex.
-In the final episode, she gives birth to her eighth child, Ben, but feels guilty about aborting his twin brother and drowns in her own guilt and neglects Ben, and the returning Fiona is disgusted to know that Monica is still the same person that abandoned her, though this time she’s remorseful for letting her children down constantly.
-Monica eventually shows concern and stands up to Frank when she realizes Fiona is taking Stella and Ben with her.
+Soon, Monica and Frank admit to still having feelings for each other and they have sex.
+In the final episode, she gives birth to her eighth child, Ben, but feels guilty about aborting his twin brother and, drowning in her own guilt, neglects Ben.
+Upon her return, Fiona is disgusted to know that Monica is still the same person that abandoned her, though this time she’s remorseful for letting her children down constantly.
+Monica eventually shows concern and stands up to Frank when she realises Fiona is taking Stella and Ben with her.